-In this article, you will be introduced to cryptocurrency ETFs and what alternative investment opportunities there are in this market.
+In this article, you will be introduced to cryptocurrency ETFs and the alternative investment opportunities that exist in this market.

 What Is an ETF?

-An exchange-traded fund, simply enough, is just a market-tradable security that tracks an index, a commodity, a bond, or a basket of assets.
+An exchange-traded fund is a security that tracks an index, a commodity, or a basket of assets.
 Unlike a mutual fund, shares in the ETF are tradable like stock.
 The best ETFs regularly outperform mutual funds, making these attractive options in the traditional market.

-While cryptocurrency is largely unregulated, regulators have been anxious when it comes to altcoins acting like securities.
+While digital currency is largely unregulated, regulators have been anxious when it comes to altcoins acting like securities.
 The SEC and Commodities Future Trading Commission’s positions are that a new asset must be shown to be safe in order to be regulated in the United States.
-The 2017 bitcoin price spike and allegations of market manipulations, however, have made regulators skeptical.
+The 2017 and 2020 bitcoin price spikes and allegations of market manipulations, however, have made regulators skeptical.

 What Crypto ETF Opportunities Are Available Now?